What Other Jobs Can a Medical Assistant Apply For?

 Medical Claims Examiner Salaries

-According to the BLS, the average hourly wage for a medical claims examiner is about $34, with an annual average salary* of about $71,000.
-However, medical claims examiners in the top 90th percentile can earn as much as $49 an hour with an annual salary* of $101,000.
+According to the BLS, the average hourly wage for a medical claims examiner is about $35, with an annual average salary* of about $73,000.

 Medical Claims Examiner Job Outlook